AI manipulated video of Indian prime minister announcing free LPG cylinders misleads online

 Restaurants in India, which is the world's second-largest LPG buyer reliant on over 90 percent of its supply from the Middle East, were forced to close or shorten its opening hours (archived links here and here).

-Visuals of panic at LPG agencies and petrol stations spread online after the Indian premier said the current situation was "worrisome" during a parliament session on March 23, comparing this fuel crisis to the covid pandemic" (archived links here and here).
+Visuals of panic at LPG agencies and petrol stations spread online after the Indian premier said the current situation was "worrisome" during a parliament session on March 23, comparing this fuel crisis to the Covid pandemic" (archived links here and here).

 Despite assurance from India's Petroleum Minister that the country had sufficient fuel stock, panic-buying from citizens resulted in long queues at filling stations (archived link).